 4. Place Petroleum Jelly Around Target Spots

-Even if you are adamant in keeping your dog, yard, and home clean, flies may still be attracted to your dog, especially if you live in a moist or swampy environment.
+Even if you are adamant about keeping your dog, yard, and home clean, flies may still be attracted to your dog, especially if you live in a moist or swampy environment.
 To further protect your dog from insect bites, place petroleum jelly around the spots that flies target the most.

 Flies most often like to bite at your dog’s ears and other thin skin.
 Place petroleum jelly around these areas to act as a deterrent.
-Flies are unable to bite through petroleum jelly, which is why it deters them from biting at your dog.
+Flies are unable to bite through petroleum jelly, which is why it deters them from biting your dog.

 5. Create an At-Home Fly Repellent

 One of the most effective fly repellents includes equal parts of apple cider vinegar and water.
-Simply put equal part of the ingredients into a spray bottle.
+Simply put equal parts of the ingredients into a spray bottle.
 Then, spray the solution over your dog to deter flies from attacking.
 Repeat as often as necessary.